jc4p/fast-hub-client/README.md

 - When connected to a Hub on the same machine: can pull data at 30k gRPC messages a second.
 - Configurable to optimize whatever your machine has the most of, RAM, disk space, etc.
 - Writes directly to parquet files making storage tiny and compatible with a whole ecosystem of tools
-- Supports both cast messages and reactions with the same high-performance characteristics
+- Supports cast messages, reactions, and links with the same high-performance characteristics

 If you're interested in the process that went into putting this together, I (mostly Claude) first made [minimal-hub-server](https://github.com/jc4p/minimal-hub-server) to have a local testing environment that wouldn't need the storage space a real hub needs.